jnozzi/cocoadev.com/markdown/FactoryMethod.md

 **Lengthy discussion on the use of      self = [ super init ] **

 While invoking     self = [ super init ]  is best practice to do in general, it's not *strictly* necessary in this case.
-General/NSObject's -init method is documented as doing nothing and always returning     self.
+NSObject's -init method is documented as doing nothing and always returning     self.
 However, writing your initializer in a more general fashion means that you don't have to worry about changing anything if you change your superclass later on.

 ----
 The self = [super init] thing is one of those long-standing stylistic issues you can argue about for weeks.
 It is not good style, and you will never actually need to reassign self when subclassing any of the cocoa classes.
 I've been using plain [super init]; reassigning self looks to me like an unwholesome stylistic trick.

 ----
-See General/ClassClusters.
+See ClassClusters.
 Returning something besides     self is standard practice here; it seems to be the only way to get the proper subclass without overriding     alloc (an even bigger evil).

 ----